hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 .. _log-types:

-Different log types
+Different log-types
 -------------------

-The Hasura GraphQL engine has different kind of log types (also written as log-type) depending on the sub-system or the layer.
+The Hasura GraphQL engine has different kind of log-types depending on the sub-system or the layer.

 For example, the HTTP webserver logs incoming requests as access log, and is called ``http-log``.
 Similarly logs from the websocket layer is called ``websocket-log``, logs from the event trigger system is called ``event-trigger`` etc.

-Log types can be enabled via the flag ``--enabled-log-types`` (or env var ``HASURA_GRAPHQL_ENABLED_LOG_TYPES``).
-See :doc:`enabling log types <../deployment/graphql-engine-flags/reference>`
+You can configure the GraphQL engine to enable/disable certain log-types using the the ``--enabled-log-types`` flag or the ``HASURA_GRAPHQL_ENABLED_LOG_TYPES`` env var.
+See :doc:`../deployment/graphql-engine-flags/reference`

-Default enabled log types are: ``startup, http-log, webhook-log, websocket-log``
+Default enabled log-types are: ``startup, http-log, webhook-log, websocket-log``

 All the log-types that can be enabled/disabled are:

-.. list-table:: Available log-types
+.. list-table:: Configurable log-types
    :header-rows: 1
+   :widths: 10 25 10

    * - Log type
      - Description